Advanced Wireless Communications and Networks

 Biography

-Ahmed M. Eltawil is a professor of the Electrical and Computer Engineering Program at KAUST.
+Ahmed M. Eltawil is the Associate Dean for Research at the CEMSE Division and a professor in the Electrical and Computer Engineering Program at KAUST.
 He joined the Computer, Electrical and Mathematical Science and Engineering (CEMSE) Division in 2019.
 At KAUST, he founded and directs the Communication and Computing Systems Laboratory (CCSL).
 Previously, he was a faculty member in the Electrical Engineering and Computer Science Department at the University of California, Irvine (UCI), U.S., from 2005 to 2019.

 An active participant in the academic community, Eltawil has served on the technical program and steering committees for numerous workshops, symposia and conferences focused on low-power computing and wireless communication system design.
 He is a recipient of several prestigious awards and grants, including the NSF CAREER grant for his research in low-power computing and communication systems.